 I share the ideal that research should empower those who are involved in it.
 My doctoral study, which informs many of the publications listed below, has been a collaborative endeavour.
 Thus, I would like to acknowledge my five co-researchers, Abongile Ludwane, Margaret Speckman, Noluthando Mhlekwa, Sipho Nuntsu and Farasten Mashozhera.
-Thank you for sharing and generating knowledge together with me.
-I am pleased that we have now also become co-authors in a shared publication.
+Thank you for sharing and generating knowledge together with me!

 Where possible, I provide the link to the full text.
 Get in touch if there is anything you can’t access!